Moving to Universal Credit if you have an existing legacy benefit claim

 The above benefits are the only benefits that are being replaced by Universal Credit.

-The government aim to send out migration notices to all legacy benefit claimants by December 2025.
+The government aim to send out migration notices to all legacy benefit claimants by December 2025 (Tax Credits are abolished by law on 5 April 2025 so all Tax Credit claimants should have already received their migration notice).

 I’ve received my migration notice.
 Do I have to claim Universal Credit?